A carcinogen is a substance or material capable of causing cancer.

 The Root of the Contamination

 Initially, Valisure hypothesized NDMA resulted from a chemical reaction.
 Through testing, the online pharmacy found that heated ranitidine could release NDMA.
-The company claimed this same chemical reaction could take place in a patient’s stomach.
-Essentially, patients could be at risk of cancer by taking Zantac.
+The company claimed this same chemical reaction could take place in a patient's stomach.
+This meant Zantac carried a risk of cancer, and patients were unaware.

 The FDA was not convinced of this initial theory.
 However, recent findings in the investigation have changed the agency's stance.